Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

     round looks for new objects and checks itself where you are annotating
-  - A round skips the image open on the canvas and images already carrying predictions you have not reviewed; a round that finds nothing tells you which. **Re-run Predictions** predicts again over the same images at the current thresholds, which is the only way a threshold change takes effect before the next round
+  - A round skips the image open on the canvas and images already carrying predictions you have not reviewed; a round that finds nothing tells you which. **Re-run Predictions** predicts again at the current thresholds without training, which is the only way a threshold change takes effect before the next round.
+It reads the **Image Budget** as it stands, so raising the budget first reaches images the last round did not, and lowering it trims the least promising of its picks
   - **Auto Train** starts the next round on its own once every included label has gained the given number of newly confirmed annotations
   - A round's model is kept only if it beat the best round before it, so predictions and